Dilepton Radiation from Strongly Interacting Systems: Survey on Experimental Results

 \subsubsection{Vector Meson Line Shapes.}

-Dilepton decays of $\rho$ mesons are best suited for line shape studies due to the absence of strong final-state interactions (FSI) and short live time of the meson ($c\tau=1.3$ fm/c).
-Dilepton signals from the longer-lived $\omega$ and $\phi$ mesons achieve better signal to background but have stronger contributions from decays outside the nucleus.
-Furthermore, strong absorption of the mesons in nuclear matter leads to an increase of the total width (collisional broadening) and reduces the in-medium contribution to the dilepton yield.
+Dilepton decays of \textrho ~mesons are best suited for line shape studies due to the absence of strong final-state interactions (FSI) and short live time of the meson ($c\tau=1.3$ fm/c).
+Dilepton signals from the longer-lived \textomega\ and \straightphi mesons achieve better signal to background but have stronger contributions from decays outside the nucleus.
+Furthermore, strong absorption of the mesons in nuclear matter leads to an increase of the total width (collisional broadening) and reduces the in-medium contribution to the total yield.
 Large statistics is needed to be sensitive to subtle effects on the meson tails arising from a small fraction of in-medium decays for the $\omega/\phi$~\cite{Weil:2012qh}.
 The sensitivity can be enhanced by selecting only mesons propagating slowly through the nucleus.

-Pioneering experiments studying vector meson production off nuclei in dilepton decay channels were performed at DESY in seventies using few \gev\ photon beams~\cite{Alvensleben:1970zu}.
-They found a constructive interference between $\rho$ and $\omega$ amplitudes of the coherent diffractive production with a phase difference $\Delta\phi_{\rho/\omega}=41\pm20^O$.
-The interference pattern was later also investigated in the high statistics Na60 measurement in $\mrp+\mrA$ collisions, described in Sec.~\ref{sec:elementary_sps}.
+Pioneering experiments studying vector meson production off nuclei in the dilepton decay channels were performed at DESY in the seventies using few\gev\ photon beams~\cite{Alvensleben:1970zu}.
+They found a constructive interference between the \textrho\ and \textomega\ amplitudes in the coherent diffractive production with a phase difference $\Delta\phi_{\rho/\omega}=41\pm20^O$.
+The interference pattern was later also investigated in the high statistics NA60 measurement in \pA\ collisions, described in Sec.\,\ref{sec:elementary_sps}.
 Two possible solutions for the phase difference were derived, only one consistent with the DESY result.

 The first dedicated dilepton experiment searching for in-medium modifications in the dilepton channel was E325 at KEK~\cite{Ozawa:2000iw,Naruki:2005kd}.
-It reported a $\sim 9\%$ mass drop of the $\rho$ meson at nuclear ground state density in $12$\gev~ $p+A$ collisions (the aforementioned interference effect was excluded as possible explanation).
+It reported a $\sim 9\%$ mass drop of the \textrho ~meson at nuclear ground state density in $12$\gev~ p--A collisions (the aforementioned interference effect was excluded as possible explanation).
 This finding was connected to a mass shifts predicted in the context of QCD sum rules~\cite{Hatsuda:1991ez} or due to ``Brown-Rho scaling'' (\mycf \ref{sec:chiral}).
-Also a mass modification of the $\phi$ meson has been reported.
+Also a mass modification of the \straightphi\ meson has been reported.
 The E325 collaboration observed a $\sim 3.4\%$ downward shift accompanied by $\sim 4$ larger $\Gamma^{\mree}$ width for ``slow'' ($\beta\gamma<1.2$) mesons~\cite{Muto:2005za}.